eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 console.log(`Screenshots file(${imageFiles.length}) Re-organization complete.`)
 ```

-This also continues on the previous code, the file renaming happens here, this is the code breakdown:
+This also continues on the previous code, the file renaming happens here.

+The code breakdown:

 * `console.log('Screenshots file Re-organization started...')`: This line logs a message to the console to indicate that the file renaming process has started.